PetarBoshnakov/dice-game/README.md

 System requirements: as long as the machine can run python on a console it should be just fine.

 [^1]: The game is developed in Python so it should be platform agnostic.
-However, there might be some glitches when used on other operating systems when system calls are concerned.
+However, there might be some glitches when used on other operating systems when system calls are concerned - namely clearing the console.

 ## How to run
-To play the game you will need to run it directly from a console.
+To play the game you will need to run it directly from the console.
 To quickly start the game you can type:

 > main.py -start